emrgnt-cmplxty/automata/automata/docs/core/agent/automata_instance.rst

 ``AutomataInstance`` provides a way to create agent instances with specified configurations and run instructions on that agent.
-It facilitates the creation and management of agents for various tasks in the application.
+It facilitates the creation and management of providers for various tasks in the application.
 The class offers a convenient way to create and run an agent with the desired configurations, interacting with the ``AutomataAgentConfigFactory``, and ``AutomataAgent``.